top of page

 Tiffany Ross-Fletcher - headshot.jpg

-tiffany ross-fletcher, BBA (she/her) - counselling intern
+tiffany ross-fletcher, MA (she/her) - associate counsellor

 Tiffany has ten years of experience providing mental health support services, including harm reduction education, training, and peer support.
 She has been actively involved in harm reduction and sexual violence prevention initiatives, taking a leadership role in coordinating and facilitating peer support programs at festivals and nightlife venues across Western Canada, Germany, and Spain.